 2. What equipment will I need for my live streaming set-up?

-Producing the best live stream means considering which equipment will work best for your purpose.
+The best way to live stream depends on which equipment will work best for your purpose.
 If you're planning to make live streaming a regular form of content or if you're running a professional event, then you'll want to invest in the best equipment.
 But if you're just dipping your toes in the water or want to use it as an informal way to communicate with your followers, then it's likely you already have most of what you need!

 Camera